rdj917/gophers-language-translator/README.md

 ##H2
 H2 in-memory database is configured.
 To access the console while application is running, open http://localhost:8080/h2-console/ in the browser.
 Use the default credentials.

+##Swagger
+This application have Swagger documentation tool configured.
+You could access it while application iw running at http://localhost:8080/swager-ui.html.